 \section{One 1D model equation}

-In this section, we will study a 1D model for the potential faster decay of $L^2$ norm of the advection-diffusion equation, with artificial boundary condition.
-Nevertheless, we can show that this model will not provide us any faster decay example even with such very artificial boundary condition.
+In this section, we will study a 1D model for the potential faster decay of $L^2$ norm of the advection-diffusion equation, with an artificial boundary condition.
+Nevertheless, we can show that this model will not provide us with any faster decay example, even with such a very artificial boundary condition.

 Let $\mathbb{T}^2$ be the 2D torus, and let $A= $ be the cat map.
 Given $v=(0,0,1)^t$, for $\rho$, defines on $\mathbb{T}^2\times \mathbb{R}$, satisfies the following advection-diffusion equation with boundary value condition: